Raising Chickens 101

 How To Care For A Chick - First 60 Days:

-- You'll need a chick brooder - See our list of hmemade brooders
+- You'll need a chick brooder - See our list of homemade brooders

 - Flooring - Pine shavings & corn cob bedding are best.
-Stay clear of newspaper since it doesn't absorb well and can be slippery.
+Stay clear of newspaper since it doesn't absorb well and is slippery underfoot.

-- Temperature - 90 to 100 deg. for the first week, decrease 5 deg. per week.
+- Temperature - 90 to 95 degrees Fahrenheit for the first week, decrease 5 deg. per week.
 Be VERY careful of fire hazards!

 - Food & water - chick crumbles / starter & a chick waterer (see our list of homemade feeders & waterers)